hartmanfrost/example_infrastructure/SUBMISSION.md

 ---

-**Summary**: This submission delivers a production-ready, security-first foundation for KatanaPay's payment platform.
+**Summary**: This submission delivers a production-ready, security-first foundation for PCI DSS payment platform.
 The infrastructure follows zero trust principles, implements comprehensive PCI DSS controls, and provides a clean extensible architecture for future growth.

 **Ready for**: Immediate deployment of the first payment microservice with confidence in the underlying security posture.